-For many, the main point of investing is to generate higher returns than the overall market.
-But the main game is to find enough winners to more than offset the losers At this point some shareholders may be questioning their investment in Sabra Health Care REIT, Inc. (NASDAQ:SBRA), since the last five years saw the share price fall 17%.
-And the share price decline continued over the last week, dropping some 7.3%.
+The main aim of stock picking is to find the market-beating stocks.
+But the main game is to find enough winners to more than offset the losers At this point some shareholders may be questioning their investment in Sabra Health Care REIT, Inc. (NASDAQ:SBRA), since the last five years saw the share price fall 21%.

 What About Dividends?

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, Sabra Health Care REIT's TSR for the last 5 years was 22%, which exceeds the share price return mentioned earlier.
-The dividends paid by the company have thusly boosted the total shareholder return.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+In the case of Sabra Health Care REIT, it has a TSR of 20% for the last 5 years.
+That exceeds its share price return that we previously mentioned.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective